-If you’re looking for ecommerce success, BOPIS is the next acronym you need to learn.
+If you’re looking for ecommerce success, (BOPIS) buy online pickup in store is the next acronym you need to learn.
 So, what is BOPIS in retail?
 Literally, the meaning of BOPIS is “Buy Online Pickup In-Store.”
 Figuratively, the BOPIS meaning in ecommerce applies to a lot to your customer experience models.

 Multiple-touchpoint retail is a major blind spot for ecommerce retailers.
 An expanded options menu for the customer became a deeply fragmented problem for retailers.
 Breakdowns happen when retailers think of each channel as a separate shopping experience.
 Ecommerce customers may pay with different methods or choose a different shipping method, but it all comes down to the same necessary get-it-right experiences: product selection, smooth payment processes, clean checkout and more.